Weekly Events Calendar: September 23-29, 2024

 By Nathan Gunter

 This week’s Question of the Week on the podcast inquired as to our favorite things about fall, and while I have many, I chose the weather, especially in the mornings.
 But if I had to choose a close second, I might choose corn mazes.
 Well, okay, not second, but in the top ten for sure.
-And one of the best ones in Oklahoma is getting ready for its time to shine: Located on the far south side of Oklahoma City, P Bar Farms features a maze of maize with more than three and a half miles of twists and turns and nearly a hundred decision points.
+And one of the best ones in Oklahoma is getting ready for its time to shine: Located in Hydro in western Oklahoma, P Bar Farms features a maze of maize with more than three and a half miles of twists and turns and nearly a hundred decision points.

 But if disappearing into the fall mystery isn’t so much your style, P Bar has a ton of other enjoyable ways to spend time during the fall.
 Check out the massive pumpkin patch; visit the donkeys, llamas, goats, rabbits, and more; go on a tractor-pulled hayride; or engage in a little warfare-among-friends by playing some laser tag.
 It’s the perfect fall family outing, so get moving now.
 For more information call (405) 556-1069.